nadeleke/performance-lab/README.md

-Hasty Experiment
+Performance Lab
 =================

-[Hasty Experiment](http://www.hastyexperiment.info/) is my big data project for the January 2016 session of [Insight Data Engineering](http://insightdataengineering.com/)
+Performance Lab is my big data project for the January 2016 session of [Insight Data Engineering](http://insightdataengineering.com/)

 ## Intro
-**Hasty Experiment** is an open-source data pipeline that integrates with [DataMill](https://datamill.uwaterloo.ca/) for analysis of historical and current experiments.
+**Performance Lab** is an open-source data pipeline that integrates with [DataMill](https://datamill.uwaterloo.ca/) for analysis of historical and current experiments.
 It makes use of the following technologies:
 - Apache Kafka 0.8.2.2
 - Apache Cassandra 2.2.4